-Does my dog need more training or the expertise of a behaviourist?
+Does my dog need the expertise of a behaviourist?

 That’s a good question!
 The best answer is, let’s talk about the issues you are having and I can advise you on whether your dog needs some targeted training, or whether we need to explore your dog’s emotional responses, in which case you and your dog need a behaviourist.